-The Reverend Matthew Rhodes, PsyD, ACPE Supervisor/Certified Educator — UMCP
+The Reverend Matthew Rhodes, PsyD, ACPE Supervisor/Certified Educator — PMC

 Rev. Rhodes (pictured middle above) is a Minister of Word and Sacrament in the Presbyterian Church (USA) and holds a BA from Davidson College, a Masters of Divinity from Princeton Theological Seminary, and a Doctorate of Psychology in Clinical Pastoral Supervision through the Institute for Psychodynamic Pastoral Supervision and Graduate Theological Foundation.
 He has completed 4 units of CPE with Capital Health, 4 units of CPE with Robert Wood Johnson University Hospital, and Supervisory Education with Robert Wood Johnson University Hospital and Overlook Hospital through the Eastern Pennsylvania Institute for Clinical Supervision (EPICS).
 Matt is an ACPE Supervisor/Certified Educator

-With PHCS, Matt serves as the Director of Religious Ministries, as a Co-Chair and a Lead Consultant for the Bio-Medical Ethics Committee, as a supervisor to CPE students, as a supervisor to staff chaplains, as Chair of the Employee Benevolent Fund, as a member of the Institutional Review Board, as an occasional lecturer for pastoral theology and medical ethics courses at Princeton Theological Seminary, as a preacher at local congregations, and as a chaplain to patients, family and staff at University Medical Center of Princeton.
+With Princeton Health, Matt serves as the Director of Religious Ministries, as a Co-Chair and a Lead Consultant for the Bio-Medical Ethics Committee, as a supervisor to CPE students, as a supervisor to staff chaplains, as Chair of the Employee Benevolent Fund, as a member of the Institutional Review Board, as an occasional lecturer for pastoral theology and medical ethics courses at Princeton Theological Seminary, as a preacher at local congregations, and as a chaplain to patients, family and staff at Princeton Medical Center.
 His chaplaincy is primarily focused on the Eating Disorder Unit where he co-facilitates a weekly Spirituality Group on “Grief, Meaning, and Recovery” with a therapist on the unit.

 Coordinator of Clinical Pastoral Education